 Use Your Friends and Family as New Obstacles

 Get all your friends and family involved by letting them be new obstacles on the course!
 Let them choose where to stand to block your ball, open new paths on the green, or use them to your advantage and knock in a hole in one-off of a foot!

 Dice It Up with a Roll for Par Level

 You can also make the game of miniature golf a dice game for holes that are easier; roll a set of dice to determine the par that the hole will be.
 For players in your group that may need a little help, you can let them roll the dice for par.
 The number of points on the dice can be how many strokes they can get for the hole to be considered a hole in one.
 If you are playing with players that play at an expert level, this will give them the handicap needed to make a game of miniature golf fun and fair.

 Try Different Scoring for Par on Holes

 Usually, scoring on miniature golf is counted by how many shots it takes to get the ball in the hole.
 This is par, but if you want to change the way you play your miniature golf game, you may want to score things a little differently.
 Some of the ways you can change up the scoring for your mini-golf game include:

-- All or nothing with a hole in one game where only the hole in ones are scored
+- All or nothing with a hole-in-one game where only the hole-in-ones are scored

-- Hungry gator where everyone putts at the same time and first ball in the hole scores
+- Hungry gator where everyone putts at the same time and the first ball in the hole scores

 - Crazy golf where the player that is closest without going in the hole scores